 Other activities are supposed to include horse riding, archery, petting zoo, cycling.
 There is a cafe and gift shop.
 Team building and wedding events can be catered for.

 This place may not be everybody’s cup of tea and, judging by TripAdvisor comments, some visitors go away disappointed.
 However if, like me, you appreciate architecture and are interested in the various styles of traditional Malaysian houses and local culture you will want to visit Mini Malaysia Cultural Park.
 It’s a shame the ASEAN section has been allowed to become derelict.
 Some money should be found for their upkeep.
 Malaysia would not want any of its ASEAN partners to take offence at the condition of their pavilions!

 Child (below 12) & Seniors (over 58) & Disabled

 Student (with valid ID card)

 *Weekends means Friday - Sunday & public holidays & school holidays

-You can find the location on this map:
+You can find the location of Mini Malaysia and ASEAN Cultural Park on this map:

 Mini Malaysia & ASEAN Cultural Park